sec-fortress/Practical-Ethical-Hacking-Notes/New Capstone/Academy VM.md

 **Starting with FTP**

-We have anonymous login on FTP, so let
+We have anonymous login on FTP, so let start out with that